Main index | Section 1 | 日本語 | Options |

 after substitution.

-This modifier and its variations are useful in
+This modifier and its variations are useful in obscure situations

-obscure situations such as wanting to set a variable when shell commands
+such as wanting to set a variable

-These assignment modifiers always expand to
+These assignment modifiers always expand to nothing.

-The ‘amp;::’ helps avoid false matches with the AT&T V style amp;:= modifier and since substitution always occurs the amp;::= form is vaguely appropriate. | |
+The ' amp;::' helps avoid false matches with the AT&T V style ‘amp;:=’ modifier and since substitution always occurs, the ‘amp;::=’ form is vaguely appropriate. | |

 amp;::?=str | |